José Mariano Salas: Presidency

 The Mexican American War broke out during Paredes’ presidency, and the first few months were filled with military disasters leading to a rise in opposition against the president.
 On August 4, 1846, Salas proclaimed a revolt against the government.
 The revolution had two aims: one was the return of Santa Anna and the convocation of an constituent congress for revising the constitution.
-Unable to suppress the revolt, Paredes had stepped down from the presidency and an arrangement was made with interim president Nicolas Bravo on 6 August, with Salas becoming the new president.
+Unable to suppress the revolt, Paredes had stepped down from the presidency and an arrangement was made with interim president Nicolás Bravo on 6 August, with Salas becoming the new president.
 He directed a manifesto to the nation, declared that all congressional laws shall remain in place, and annulled a law that had cut the salaries of public servants by a fourth.
 He released political prisoners, and offered jobs back to those who had been dismissed by the Paredes government.
 He wished to establish factories for the manufacture of cannon and also sought to gather funds for the war effort.

 Santa Anna disembarked at Veracruz in August, and proclaimed his newfound support for the federal system, in spite of his founding role in and long support for the Centralist Republic of Mexico.
 Consequently, Salas proclaimed the reestablishment of the Constitution of 1824.
 He bought armaments for the military, and arranged an engineer corps.
-He prohibited political controversies in the official state newspaper, and permitted Valentin Canalizo, who had been banished with Santa Anna, to return to the country and offer his services for the war effort.
-Salas formed his cabinet out of liberals and Santa Anna supporters, including ex president Valentin Gomez Farias who now received the post of finance minister.
+He prohibited political controversies in the official state newspaper, and permitted Valentín Canalizo, who had been banished with Santa Anna, to return to the country and offer his services for the war effort.
+Salas formed his cabinet out of liberals and Santa Anna supporters, including ex president Valentín Gómez Farías who now received the post of finance minister.
 Before accepting their posts, the ministers presented a plan for suppressing interior tolls, reforming autocratic laws, and promoting European immigration, but all based upon the continuation of the war supported by the union of the military and the people.
 Minister of War Juan Almonte asked the states to organize their national guards, set prices at which arms should be bought, and sent General Ampudia to Monterey.

 Towards the end of August, a proposal for peace arrived from the American government through the intermediary of the governor of Veracruz.
 The American government advised President Salas to treat the annexation of Texas as an established, irrevocable fact.
 Salas decided to stall, and replied that he could not deal with the matter until congress met.
 Salas intended to continue the war and resolved to fire all civic servants and soldiers not collaborating with the war effort.
 All men between the ages of sixteen and fifty were called upon to fight.
 He removed all restrictions to the importation and sale of arms, and the manufacture of gunpowder.
 He called upon each state to contribute a contingent of thirty thousand soldiers, he named a commission to form the regulations for the national guard.
 He manufactured artillery and urged the governors to take advantage of their troops both active and retired.